OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

 This calculator provides estimates based on the standard provisions of Sections 24(b), 80EE, and 80EEA for FY 2025-26.
 Eligibility depends on specific conditions including loan sanction date, property value, loan amount, and first-time buyer status.
 The calculation assumes self-occupied property.
-For let-out properties, different rules apply.
-Consult a qualified Chartered Accountant for personalized advice.
+For let-out properties, different rules apply (no Rs 2 lakh cap on interest under Section 24).
+Consult a qualified Chartered Accountant for personalised advice, especially for co-borrower scenarios, joint ownership, or properties still under construction.

 Frequently Asked Questions